Hello Everyone, here we are going to share some details about the Roland RP102 digital piano.

 Roland’s SuperNATURAL Sound

-The RP102 also equips Roland’s SuperNATURAL piano engine which is cutting-edge technology that provides the most authentic, dynamic, and natural sounds possible.
+The RP102 also equips Roland’s SuperNATURAL piano engine with cutting-edge technology that provides the most authentic, dynamic, and natural sounds possible.

 Instead of having a quiet sample, medium sample, and loud sample for notes like many digital pianos, the SuperNATURAL technology effectively has many layers.